Hey Kids (Start Here)

 “Which he did not get, right?”

-“No,” Telford said, not looking at Volker, reaching out to scratch gently behind Mendelssohn’s ears.
+“No.” Telford didn’t look at Volker.
+He scratched gently behind Mendelssohn’s ears.
 “Of course not.”

 Telford looked back at him.
-“What?” the other man said.
+“What?” the other man demanded.
 “You don’t believe me?”

 “Not sure,” Volker replied.